dynamsoft-docs/capture-vision-docs-server/programming/cplusplus/user-guide/document-scanner.md

 1. Build the application through Visual Studio.

-2. Copy the following items from `[INSTALLATION FOLDER]\Dist` to the same folder as the EXE file.
+2. Copy the following items from `[INSTALLATION FOLDER]\Distributables` to the same folder as the EXE file.

    - All the DLL files from `.\Lib\Windows\[PLATFORMS]`
    - Folder `Templates`